LLNL/Silo/docs/Chapter2-Section3.md

   Figure 0-9: Examples of `MRG` trees for single and multiple groupings.

   In the diagram above, for the multiple grouping case, two groupel map objects are defined; one for each grouping.
-  For the 'A' grouping, the groupel map consists of 4 segments (all of which are of groupel type DB_BLOCKCENT) one for each grouping in 'side', 'top', 'bottom' and 'front.
-  ' Each segment identifies the blocks of the multi-mesh (at the root of the `MRG` tree) that are in each of the 4 groups.
+  For the 'A' grouping, the groupel map consists of 4 segments (all of which are of groupel type DB_BLOCKCENT) one for each grouping in 'side', 'top', 'bottom' and 'front.'
+Each segment identifies the blocks of the multi-mesh (at the root of the `MRG` tree) that are in each of the 4 groups.
   For the 'B' grouping, the groupel map consists of 2 segments (both of type DB_BLOCKCENT), for each grouping in 'skinny' and 'fat'.
 Each segment identifies the blocks of the multi-mesh that are in each group.

   If, in addition to defining which blocks are in which groups, an application wishes to specify specific nodes and/or zones of the group that comprise each block, additional groupel maps of type `DB_NODECENT` or `DB_ZONECENT` are required.